joaluba/ga_denoising_demo/README.md

+# DENOISING DEMO
-# Program to demonstrate real-time DNN-based denoising
+Program to demonstrate real-time DNN-based denoising with sudo-rm-rf